aquasecurity/tracee/.github/PULL_REQUEST_TEMPLATE.md

+## Initial Checklist

+- [ ] There is an issue describing the need for this PR.
+- [ ] Git log contains summary of the change.
+- [ ] Git log contains motivation and context of the change.
+- [ ] If part of an EPIC, PR git log contains EPIC number.
+- [ ] If part of an EPIC, PR was added to EPIC description.

-## Description
+## Description (git log)

-Please include a summary of the change and which issue is fixed.
-Please also include relevant motivation and context.
-List any dependencies that are required for this change.
+Copy and paste the git log here.

 Fixes: #issue_number

 ## Type of change

-Please pick one and delete the others:

-- Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix (non-breaking change fixing an issue).
-- New feature (non-breaking change which adds functionality)
+- [ ] New feature (non-breaking change adding functionality).
-- Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (cause existing functionality not to work as expected).

 ## How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration and enumerate test files being added.
+Tests being included in this PR:

 - [ ] Test File A
 - [ ] Test File B

-**Manual Test Setup**:
+Reproduce the test by running:

+- command 01
+- command 02

 ## Final Checklist:

+Pick "Bug Fix" or "Feature", delete the other and mark appropriate checks.

+- [ ] I have made corresponding changes to the documentation.
 - [ ] My code follows the style guidelines (C and Go) of this project.
 - [ ] I have performed a self-review of my own code.
 - [ ] I have commented all functions/methods created explaining what they do.
 - [ ] I have commented my code, particularly in hard-to-understand areas.
-- [ ] I have made corresponding changes to the documentation.
 - [ ] My changes generate no new warnings.
-- [ ] I have added tests that prove my fix is effective or that my feature works.
+- [ ] I have added tests that prove my fix, or feature, is effective.
 - [ ] New and existing unit tests pass locally with my changes.
-- [ ] Any dependent changes have been merged and published already.
+- [ ] Any dependent changes have been merged and published before.

 ## Git Log Checklist:

 My commits logs have:

+- [ ] Subject starts with "subsystem|file: description".
+- [ ] Do not end the subject line with a period.
+- [ ] Limit the subject line to 50 characters.
 - [ ] Separate subject from body with a blank line.
-- [ ] Limit the subject line to 50 characters.
-- [ ] Capitalize the subject line.
-- [ ] Do not end the subject line with a period.
 - [ ] Use the imperative mood in the subject line.
 - [ ] Wrap the body at 72 characters.
 - [ ] Use the body to explain what and why instead of how.